meonkeys/shb/pelican/website/content/pages/home.md

 ### Welcome!

-You've found _the_ book with _the most_ authentic, hand-crafted, inspiring self-hosting recipe by seasoned tech entrepreneur and self-proclaimed self-hosting expert [Adam Monsen](https://adammonsen.com).
+_Steadfast_ is an authentic and inspiring self-hosting tutorial by seasoned tech entrepreneur and self-proclaimed self-hosting expert [Adam Monsen](https://adammonsen.com).
 Benefit from Adam's decades of applied effort distilled into this quick and exciting initiation to data sovereignty.

 Save money, time, and sanity